 The quadriceps are actually made up of four muscles (vastus lateralis, vasterus medialis, vastus intermedius, rectus femoris).

-Though you can be a bit strategic in which area you choose, as a Certified Strength Coach, one of the biggest lessons I can impress is that leg muscles tend to work together, not individually.
+Though you can be a bit strategic in which area you choose, one of the biggest lessons I can impress is that leg muscles tend to work together, not individually.

-Meaning, this dumbbell quad workout will also target other areas of the legs and lower body as well (just like these 10 best dumbbell quad exercises you can do at home).
+Meaning, this dumbbell quad workout will also target other areas of the legs and lower body as well (just like these gluteus maximus exercises that you can do at home).

 Bulgarian Split Squat | 10 reps per leg |